cgarryZA/cashflow-stress-testing/README.md

 ## Limitations
 - Occupancy is a single-year multiplier (doesn’t capture seasonality or re-letting frictions)
 - Opex is proportional to realised rent (no fixed annual costs).
 This implies at `occ=0` the model has `opex=0`, but **interest still accrues**, so cashflow remains negative.
-- Under this proportional-opex model, DSCR and net cashflow share the same break-even boundary.boundary
+- Under this proportional-opex model, DSCR and net cashflow share the same break-even boundary.
 - Interest shocks are parallel shifts (no term structure, no refinancing spreads)
 - One-year horizon only (no long-run dynamics)